What is FERC Accounting?

 3. There are more detailed instructions in that same book for electric construction accounting

-4. The account distribution divides electric cooperatives and utilities into major business units - generation, transmission, distribution, customer service, and finance activities
+4. The account distribution divides utilities into major business units - generation, transmission, distribution, customer service, and finance activities

 5. There are detailed explanations for accounting for more complex transactions